avranu/Django-Foundry/README.md

 python scripts/db.py start
 ```

 It also includes an alpha version of a "GPT-4 linter", which scans your python files, sends them to the openai api to ask for feedback, and saves that feedback to a diff file.
 No embeddings are passed, so this will only be of so much help.
-An openai api key is needed: place it in scripts/conf/settings.yaml (a sample-settings.yaml is provided to copy)
+An openai api key is needed: a sample-settings.yaml is provided to copy
 ```python
 python scripts/lint.py --help
 ```